-Portage Lake's June data yielded values between 28 and 36, in August between 24 and 38 and in September between 27 and 43 (Table 12).
+Portage Lake's June data yielded values between 12 and 43, in late July between 29 and 40 and in September between 28 and 40 (Table 12).
 In general, these values rate Portage Lake as oligotrophic to mesotrophic.
 Characteristics associated with oligotrophic to mesooligotrophic lakes are low nutrient levels, clear water and low productivity.
 High dissolved oxygen levels typically occur and survival of cold water fish is possible.
 Mesotrophic lakes tend to have moderate nutrient levels, clear water and moderate productivity.
 Rooted plants are abundant and the lake can still support a cold water fishery.
 As the picture to the right shows, eutrophic lakes (not Portage Lake at this time, but given for comparison) have high nutrient levels, turbid water, algae blooms are likely and sometimes severe.
 Plants are abundant and dissolved oxygen is often depleted from bottom waters, restricting fish populations to warm water species.